metabase/metabase/docs/operations-guide/scaling-metabase.md

 ## Vertical scaling

 Vertical scaling is the brute force approach.
 Give Metabase more cores and memory, and it will have more resources available to do its work.

 If you are experiencing performance issues related to the application itself (i.e. unrelated to the breadth and magnitude of your databases), running Metabase on a more powerful machine can help improve performance.

-Metabase is efficient out of the box.
+Metabase is already efficient out of the box.
 For example, for a starter Metabase instance on AWS, we recommend running Metabase using Elastic Beanstalk on a `t2.small` instance, and scaling up from there.
 That's a single core machine with 2 gigabytes of RAM.
 Machines with with 4-8 gigs of RAM should handle hundreds of users, and you can bump the number of cores and gigabytes of memory if needed.

-### Tuning the Jetty HTTP server

-TODO: You can also configure the Jetty HTTP server to improve performance.

 ## Horizontal scaling (high availability)

 Horizontal scaling involves running multiple instances of Metabase and using a load balancer to direct traffic to the instances.
-The primary use cases for horizontal scaling is to improve reliability (some customers also use the phrase "high availability").
+The primary use cases for horizontal scaling is to improve reliability (a.k.a. "high availability").

-When scaling horizontally, you must host the application database externally, using a relational database like PostgreSQL, so that all instances of Metabase can share a common database.
-We recommend using a managed database solution with high availability, such as [AWS's Relational Database Service (RDS)](https://aws.amazon.com/rds/), so your application database will always be available for your Metabase instances.

 Metabase is set up for horizontal scaling out of the box, so you don't need any special configuration to run multiple instances of Metabase.
 The user session data is stored in the external application database, so users don't have to worry about losing saved work if one machine goes down, and administrators don't have to deal with configuring sticky sessions to make sure users are connected to the right Metabase instance.
 The load balancer will route users to an available instance so users can keep right on working.

+When scaling horizontally, however, you must host the application database externally, using a relational database like PostgreSQL, so that all instances of Metabase can share a common database.
+Though you can manage your own application database, we recommend using a managed database solution with high availability, such as [AWS's Relational Database Service (RDS)](https://aws.amazon.com/rds/), [Google Cloud Platform's Cloud SQL](https://cloud.google.com/sql), [Microsoft Azure's SQL Database](https://azure.microsoft.com/en-us/services/sql-database/), or similar offering, so your application database will always be available for your Metabase instances.
+Managed database solutions are especially useful for Enterprise customers who take advantage of Metabase's [auditing functionality](https://www.metabase.com/docs/latest/enterprise-guide/audit.html).

 ### Time-based horizontal scaling

 Some customers adjust the number of Metabase instances based on the time of day.
-For example, customers will spin up multiple instances of Metabase in the morning to handle a burst of traffic when users log in and run their morning dashboards, then spin the extra Metabase instances down in the afternoon (or at night, or on the weekends) to save money on server costs.
+For example, customers will spin up multiple instances of Metabase in the morning to handle a burst of traffic when users log in and run their morning dashboards, then spin the extra Metabase instances down in the afternoon (or at night, or on the weekends) to save money on cloud spend.

 ### Configuring the load balancer